Demographics of Quebec: Acadians

-The subject of Acadians in Quebec is an important one as more than a million people in Quebec are of Acadian ascent, with roughly 4.8 million possessing one or multiple Acadian ancestors in their genealogy tree.
-Furthermore, more than a million people wear a patronym of Acadian origin.
-All of this is because a large number of Acadians had fled Acadia to take refuge in Quebec during the Great Upheaval.
+More than a million people in Quebec are of Acadian ascent, with roughly 4.8 million having Acadian ancestors.
+Furthermore, more than a million people bear a patronym of Acadian origin.
+All of this is because a large number of Acadians took refuge in Quebec during the Great Upheaval.

-Quebec houses an Acadian community spread out across several regions.
-Nowadays, Acadians mainly live on the Magdalen Islands and in Gaspesia, but about thirty other communities are present elsewhere in Quebec, mostly in the Côte-Nord and Centre-du-Québec regions.
-An Acadian community in Quebec can be called a "Cadie" or "Petite Cadie", and some cities and villages use the demonym "Cadien".
+Quebec's Acadian community spreads across several regions, mainly on the Magdalen Islands and in Gaspesia, with another thirty communities elsewhere in Quebec, mostly in the Côte-Nord and Centre-du-Québec regions.
+An Acadian community in Quebec can be called a "Cadie" or "Petite Cadie", while some places use the demonym "Cadien".

-The Festival Acadien des Îles-de-la-Madeleine is a festival which occurs every year in memory of the founders of the first villages on the Magdalen Islands.
+The Festival Acadien des Îles-de-la-Madeleine is an annual festival in memory of the founders of the first villages on the Magdalen Islands.
 The festival is held in Havre Aubert for about two weeks.
-There, Québécois and Acadians from all corners of Quebec and other neighbouring lands mingle to celebrate Acadian culture.
-The town of Bonaventure, in Gaspesia, also houses the Musé Acadien du Québec which features permanent exhibitions on Acadians in Quebec, like Une Acadie québécoise and Secrets d'Acadiens, les coulisses de la rue Grand-Pré.
+Bonaventure houses the Musé Acadien du Québec which features permanent exhibits, like Une Acadie québécoise and Secrets d'Acadiens, les coulisses de la rue Grand-Pré.
 In 2002, on National Acadian Day, the Commission de la capitale nationale du Québec unveiled a monument to Acadians entitled "Towards the Light".
 The monument symbolizes and explains the predominant role that the Acadians and their descendants played in the history of Quebec.
 The Premier of Quebec, Bernard Landry, declared at this unveiling that:

 Between the Québécois people and the Acadian people, there is more than friendship, there is kinship.